Voice Recognition in Healthcare: Challenges and Possibilities

 To address the rather specific example above regarding hypothyroidism and hyperthyroidism, data map teams might consider developing a system to address phonetically similar medical conditions by forcing the system to automatically flag them whenever they are processed by a voice recognition tool.
 In a situation like this in healthcare, a care provider might be notified of a potential inconsistency, and be prompted to confirm and sign off on the correct condition as to ensure accuracy, safety and security.

-This is a classic example of how intentional design practices can mitigate some of the use difficulties that face voice recognition in healthcare.
-It takes creative thinking, advanced systems, and human intervention and oversight to help create a robust system that will eventually be smart enough to run almost entirely autonomously, with extreme accuracy.
+This is a great example of how intentional design practices can mitigate some of the use difficulties that face voice recognition in healthcare.
+It takes creative thinking, advanced systems, and a degree human oversight to help create a robust system that will eventually be smart enough to run almost entirely autonomously and with extreme accuracy.

 Additionally, as these voice recognition systems become more advanced and more accurate, there is a wide range of possibilities in how they can combat some of the more systemic issues facing healthcare.